-The NRX is a research nuclear reactor, moderated by heavy water, cooled by light water.
-It was built during the war period with the aim of using it for military purposes, although the designers contemplated many other civil applications.
-At present the Chalk River Laboratories are of great importance in the medical applications of nuclear energy.
+The NRX is a nuclear research reactor, moderated by heavy water, cooled by light water.
+It was built in a time of war with the aim of using it for military purposes, although the designers contemplated many other civil applications.
+At present, the Chalk River Laboratories are of great importance in the medical applications of nuclear energy.

 The first accident occurred on December 12, 1952.
-The NRX reactor suffered a failure in the shutdown that, together with several bad decisions of the operators of the facilities, caused a chain reaction that more than doubled the power of the nuclear reactor.
+The NRX reactor suffered a shutdown failure that, together with several bad decisions of the facilities operators, caused a nuclear fission chain reaction that increased the power by more than double of the nuclear reactor.

-Inexplicably, the closing of the control rods did not completely fall in the reactor core.
-A series of explosions of hydrogen gas (or explosions of steam) launched the four-ton dome into the air.
-Thousands of nuclear fission particles were released into the atmosphere along with one million liters of radioactively contaminated water.
-The contaminated water had to be pumped out of the basement and poured into shallow ditches, near the Ottawa River.
+Inexplicably, the closure of the control rods did not descend completely into the reactor core.
+A series of hydrogen gas explosions (or steam explosions) launched the four-ton dome through the air.
+Thousands of nuclear fission particles were released into the atmosphere along with a million liters of radioactively contaminated water.
+Contaminated water had to be pumped out of the basement and poured into shallow ditches, near the Ottawa River.

-As a curiosity, a young Jimmy Carter (a nuclear engineer of the US Navy) was one of hundreds of Canadian and American military who were ordered to participate in the NRX cleanup as a result of this nuclear accident.
+As a curiosity, a young Jimmy Carter (a nuclear engineer from the US Navy) was one of the hundreds of Canadian and US military who were ordered to participate in the NRX cleanup as a result of this nuclear accident.
 Later he would be president of the USA.

-At that time, the INES Scale (international scale of nuclear events) was not yet created, but at present, due to the characteristics of the accident, it would be at level 5 (accident with risk outside the site).
+At that time the INES Scale (International Nuclear Event Scale) had not yet been created, but at present, due to the characteristics of the accident it would be located at level 5 of the INES scale (accident with off-site risk).

 Second Chalk River nuclear accident

-Five years later, in 1958, several metal uranium nuclear fuel rods from the NRU reactor overheated and ruptured inside the reactor core.
+Five years later, in 1958, several metal rods of uranium nuclear fuel from the NRU reactor overheated and broke inside the reactor core.
 One of the damaged bars caught fire and broke in two, while it was being removed from the base by a robotic crane.
-It fell into a shallow maintenance well.
+It fell into a shallow maintenance pit.

-The burning of nuclear fuel was left there, laying deadly nuclear fission products and the emission of alpha particles throughout the Chalk River reactor building.
-The ventilation system was stuck in the "open" position, which contaminated the access areas of the building, as well as an important area in favor of the wind at the reactor site.
+The burning of nuclear fuel remained there, laying deadly nuclear fission products and the emission of alpha particles throughout the Chalk River reactor building.
+The ventilation system was stuck in the "open" position, which contaminated the building's access areas, as well as an important area in favor of wind at the reactor site.

 A relay team of scientists and technicians finally extinguished the fire.
-More than a thousand men were involved in the clean-up operations after these two accidents in Chalk River.
+More than a thousand men were involved in cleaning operations after these two accidents at Chalk River.

-More than 600 men were needed only for the cleaning of the NRU.
-The official reports of the AECL (Atomic Energy of Canada Limited) note that very few of these men were exposed to excessive radiation, that is, most of the doses of radioactivity recorded did not exceed the levels that were considered admissible for workers in nuclear facilities at that time.
-The reports also indicated that there were no adverse health effects caused by the radioactive exposures received.
+More than 600 men were needed only to clean the NRU.
+The official reports of the AECL (Atomic Energy of Canada Limited) highlight that very few of these men were exposed to excessive radiation, that is, most of the radioactivity doses recorded did not exceed the levels that were considered admissible for workers in nuclear facilities at that time.
+Reports also indicated that there were no adverse health effects caused by the radioactive exposures received.

-However, no medical follow-up has been done to see if the population of men involved in Chalk River accidents in the future showed a higher than normal incidence of cancer.
+However, no medical follow-up has been performed to see if the population of men involved in Chalk River accidents in the future showed a higher than normal incidence of cancer.